 For nine months the team at The London Psychiatry Centre, led by Dr Andy Zamar, Dr Abbi Lulsegged and Dr Robin Roberts, whilst working with UK guidelines for the treatment of bipolar disorder, have been testing patients’ genetic code.
 This is to identify those likely to benefit from this intervention in patients with type 2 and subthreshold bipolar disorder using the precision medicine approach, instead of blindly applying treatment.
 Over 90% of the patients tested were positive for a mutation indicating that they are likely to benefit from the treatment.

-The team found that these patients could be treated with minimal or no side effects using a combination of rTMS and high dose thyroid hormone, with some patients needing one additional drug (instead of the standard three or four used for traditional treatment of bipolar disorder).
+The team found that these patients could be treated with minimal or no side effects using a combination of rTMS and high-dose thyroid hormones, with some patients needing one additional drug (instead of the standard three or four used for traditional treatment of bipolar disorder).

 These patients saw their condition recover fully after years of unsuccessful treatment.
 In December 2018, the results of this treatment programme were presented to a globally represented delegation at the 18th International Congress of Endocrinology conference.
 These results pave the way for future treatment of bipolar disorder.